 - Sev: I used Thin sev (or nylon sev).
 You can also use bhujia or mixed farsan.
 You can find them in any Indian grocery store.

-- Boondi: I used spiced boondi to give a nice crunch to the corn bhel.
-You can also use papdi.
-They are available in the stores.
+- Boondi: I used spiced boondi to give the corn bhel a nice crunch.
+You can also use papdi, which is available in stores.

 - Spices: I used chaat masala, red chili powder, and black salt.